BluNite/bluHibiscus_quizApp/README.md

 ---

-## Tests:
+## Tests

 ---

+## Challenges and Issue

 ---
-## Challenges and Issues:

 I researched the encoding/decoding of strings.
 Sources searched were: Stack Overflow, W3 schools, Mozilla, and GitHub repos with this issue helped me to understand this problem in front-end development.
 I might change the api encoding, the configuration is presently set for base64 encoding.
 It saved me a few lines of code doing this...
 I didn't need to call the btoa() function to encode to base64, and then to atob() to decode the string.
 Atob() and btoa() is to decode and encode base64 only... atob() stands for ASCII to base64 and base64 to ASCII btoa().
 For now this works, but ASCII is limited in producing certain characters to string however, an improvement is noted.

 ---

-## Authors and Acknowledgments
+## Authors

- - Made with :heart: by Nkenge Crowe (bluNite)
+Made with :heart: by Nkenge Crowe (bluNite)

-- Trilogy
+### Acknowledgements

+- Professor Ron Erlih @Trilogy Columbia University Coding BootCamp Fu Foundation School of Engineering and Applied Science
 - James Quick https://github.com/jamesqquick
   Build a Quiz App https://github.com/jamesqquick/Build-A-Quiz-App-With-HTML-CSS-and-JavaScript GitHub.com open-source quiz projects (open-source examples of quiz applications)

 ---

-## Contact Information:
+## Contact Information

-- GitHub Username: BluNite
+GitHub Username: BluNite
-- GitHub Email: ncrowe175@gmail.com
+GitHub Email:ncrowe175@gmail.com